Around any holiday, business folks can be unavailable. Many use that extra vacation time, visit family or take some time off to decompress.

 Especially around the holidays, notices from partners and providers about their upcoming availability or unavailability start pouring in.
 Other times notices of vacations or shutdowns are being announced.

-Email autoresponders, also known as automatic replies or away/vacation messages are a staple of business communication.
-Quite often, however, they are engaged without a full understanding of how and when they should be used.
+Email autoresponders, also known as automatic replies or away/vacation messages, are a staple of business communication.
+Quite often, however, they are engaged without fully understanding how and when auto-messages work best.

 Here are a few things to consider to enable your vacation/away auto-messages properly.
-Following these simple guidelines will also ensure that you offer a great customer service experience.
+Following these simple guidelines will also ensure that you offer an excellent customer service experience.

 Proper Out of Office Message Usage